SciCompKL/CoDiPack/documentation/examples/Example_17_EvaluationHelper.md

 Example 17 - Hessian and Jacobian computation for function objects {#Example_17_EvaluationHelper}
 =======

-**Goal:** Lern how to automatically compute Hessians and Jacobians for function objects.
+**Goal:** Learn how to automatically compute Hessians and Jacobians for function objects.

 **Prerequisite:** None